sezzle/sezzle-magento2/README.md

 Under `In-Context Settings`, merchants will see instructions to `Make sure you are approved by Sezzle for the InContext Checkout Solution to work.` If they wish to select Checkout Mode: `iframe`, they should contact us to perform the following:

-In `sezzle-checkout/deploy/default`, update `CONTENT_SECURITY_POLICY` for each applicable environment by appending the merchant's URL(s) to the `value`
+In `sezzle-checkout/deploy/values`, update `CONTENT_SECURITY_POLICY` under both `default` and `card` for each applicable environment by appending the merchant's URL(s) to the `value` within the `frame-ancestors` section of the string.

-Post the MR in the `#code-review-checkout` Slack channel for approval.
+Merchant team has been added to CODEOWNERS for this type of change.
+If checkout team review is needed, post the MR in the `#code-review-checkout` Slack channel for approval.

 _If they select Checkout Mode: `popup`, this is not necessary._